 As an HR generalist in a series of Fortune 500 corporations, I was instructed to treat employees more like “resources” than “humans.”
-We went to great lengths to focus on “the worker” while avoiding as much as possible anything personal.
-What I soon discovered, however, is that when you go to the market looking for employees, people show up.
-They bring with them their families, their health, their financial challenges, their hobbies and even their pets.
-When you try to draw a line between “the worker” and the rest of the human being that comes with them, you inevitably hit the employee iceberg.
-Awareness of that messy stuff below the waterline is essential to understanding why people do some of the silly things they do.
+We went to great lengths to focus on “the worker” while avoiding (as much as possible) anything personal.

+But what I soon discovered is this: When you go to the market looking for employees, people show up.
+And they bring with them their families, their health, their financial challenges, their hobbies – even their pets.
+Here’s the problem.
+When you sail past “the worker” and everything that’s part of their identity, you inevitably hit the employee iceberg.
+Truth is, awareness of that stuff below the waterline is essential to understanding why people do the things they do.

-Take the high potential 38-year old engineer who was tactfully avoiding her manager’s encouragement to seek promotion.
+Over the last three decades, I’ve accumulated hundreds of stories that underscore the importance of knowing the human being behind the worker.
+For instance, take the high potential 38-year old engineer who was tactfully avoiding her manager’s encouragement to seek promotion.
 She clearly had the skill set to take on more responsibility and had held her current job long enough to move on.
 Any longer in her current role and she’d likely be bypassed by less stellar peers.
 Her boss was pushing her (as he had been pushed himself) to help her achieve her true career potential.
-Why the illogical failure to launch?
+So why the illogical failure to launch?

-Over the last three decades I’ve accumulated hundreds of stories that underscore the importance of knowing the whole human being behind the worker.
-I realize that this goes against the grain of what many, like me, are taught in the finest of HR schools.
-We’re cautioned to be objective and dispassionate, we’re trained to take out “rater bias” and focus on how each individual compares to an ideal norm.
-However, I don’t think that approach works to encourage behavior change, retention, motivation or promotion in the real world and it almost never keeps you safe.
+Getting to know the whole human worker goes against the grain of what many – just like me – were taught in the finest HR institutions.
+We’re cautioned to be objective and dispassionate.
+We’re trained to take out “rater bias” and focus on how each individual compares to an ideal norm.
+But in the real world, that approach doesn’t encourage behavior change.
+And it almost never keeps you safe from a legal perspective.

-- Seek First to Understand: Stephen Covey’s Habit of listening before speaking is key to recognizing the humanity in others.
-Far too often we find ourselves acting on illogical observable behavior that has much deeper logical roots.
+- Seek first to understand: Stephen Covey’s Habit of listening before speaking is key to recognizing the humanity in others.
+Far too often we find ourselves acting on illogical, observable behavior that has much deeper, logical roots.